bencoveney/learning-assembly/programming_ground_up/4_notes.md

 # Power example

-Couldn't the value be left in `%eax` for the duration?
+Q: Couldn't the value be left in `%eax` for the duration?

+> Although we could use a register for temporary storage, this program uses a local variable in order to show how to set it up.
+Often times there just aren’t enough registers to store everything, so you have to offload them into local variables.
+Other times, your function will need to call another function and send it a pointer to some of your data.
+You can’t have a pointer to a register, so you have to store it in a local variable in order to send a pointer to it.

 This sample doesn't build and run on my machine.
 This is because it uses 32-bit stach instructions (`pushl`, `popl`) which are not supported on 64 bit architectures.